Sonnet 546

 Life’s grand elation yet beyond compare

-Love as a sentiment needs no display
+Love as a sentiment needs no display—

-And truth is not made true by what we say,
+For truth is not made true by what we say,

 Bold proof of love more how we think and live.